PrincetonUniversity/software_testing/01_overview/README.md

 ## Terminology

-Test should be written to span a hierarchy of scales:
+Tests should be written to span a hierarchy of scales:

 * unit tests cover elementary units of code such as a simple function
 * integration tests cover collections of elementary units and modules (looking for problems with how the pieces interact)